 If you use a custom ICC profile for your image in the Base Characteristics tool, that profile is saved in the <image folder>/CaptureOne/Settings100 subfolder together with the adjustments.
 This applies to Sessions and when you export the original from a Catalog or Session.

 When you move the image with adjustments, including the custom profile to another computer, Capture One might not apply that profile.
 Although it is copied with the Settings100 folder, it is not known to the system.

 When you select Import Capture One copies the profile from the Settings100 folder to the profile folder for your system.
 Now Capture One is able to read and apply the profile to your images.

-The Curve field – also known as Film Curve – applies a curve correction to the brightness levels of the image.
-The reason for this is that a digital sensor perceives the tonal range of an image in a different way then our eyes and brain (according to a linear versus logarithmic scale).
+The Curve field – also known as Film Curve – in the Base Characteristics tool in Capture One, applies a curve correction to the brightness levels of the image.
+The reason for this is that a digital sensor perceives the tonal range of an image in a different way than our eyes and brain (according to a linear versus logarithmic scale).

 In the before/after comparison I stacked a Film Extra Shadow curve and a Film High Contrast curve image.
 Note that the image at the beginning of this post has the Film Standard curve.

 The Film High Contrast curve occasionally comes to the rescue when the image lacks sufficient contrast.
 Again, there are several tools to increase contrast but selecting this Film High Contrast curve gives you an easier if not better starting point.